SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_Java_updating.md

 1. Download the latest OpenJDK 8 Java binaries from the official website.

    > [!NOTE]
    > You can download the latest OpenJDK binaries from [the OpenJDK wiki](https://wiki.openjdk.java.net/display/jdk8u/Main).
+Make sure to download the **Windows x64** archive.

 1. Stop the *Cassandra* service.

-1. Update the binaries in *C:\Program Files\Cassandra\Java*.
+1. Extract the OpenJDK archive and update the binaries in *C:\Program Files\Cassandra\Java*.

 1. Start the *Cassandra* service.